EdoardoSciutti/GestioneSpaziCalvino/README.md

 # School-Gestion
-Sito Web per prenotare la Sala Agorà e L'aula Magna

-Fasi:
+Web site to reserve the Agora Hall and The Great Hall

+Phases:

-1 - Progettare il Database
+1 - Design the Database

-  1.1 - Schema ER
+  1.1 - ER Schema
-  1.2 - Schema Logico
+  1.2 - Logical Schema
-  1.3 - Creazioni Stored Procedure & View
+  1.3 - Stored Procedure & View Creations

-2 - Progettare il Sito Web
+2 - Designing the Web Site

-  2.1 - Struttura Sito
+  2.1 - Site Structure
   2.2 - Wireframe
   2.3 - Mock Up

-3 - Collegare i Due
+3 - Connecting the Two

-  3.1 - Collegare il FrontEnd al BackEnd
+  3.1 - Connecting the FrontEnd to the BackEnd

-4 - Test
+4 - Testing

-  4.1 - Prove con Xampp
+  4.1 - Testing with Xampp
-  4.2 - Caricamento sul database del Calvino

-__FUNZIONALITÀ DELL'APPLICAZIONE__:
-Gli user sono coloro che prenoteranno le stanze, e essi faranno parte di una compagnia.
-Gli user saranno gli impiegati di un'azienda, e questi potranno prenotare delle stanze.
-Nel caso in cui siano i professori, saranno impiegati del Calvino, così come i rappresentanti d'istituto.

-PER SCIUTTI:

-- SE DEVO FARE ALTRO SCRIVIMELO QUI

-prenotazione (http://localhost:3000/api/bookings/booksroom): date, room, start_time, end_time
+  4.2 - Uploading to the Calvin database.

+__FUNCTIONALITY OF THE APPLICATION__:
+Users are those who will book rooms, and they will be part of a company.
+Users will be the employees of a company, and they will be able to book rooms.
+In the case of teachers, they will be employees of the Calvin, as well as school representatives.